Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 There are two main types of earwax: wet and dry.
 Which type you have depends on your genetics.
-More specifically, it depends on which variant of the ABCC11 gene you have.
+Specifically, it depends on whether you have the dominant or recessive variant of the ABCC11 gene:

-• Wet earwax: People with the dominant variant typically have wet earwax.
-This is most common among people of European and African descent.
+• Wet earwax is dominant (most common).
+It’s soft, sticky and more likely to be yellow or brown.
+This type is most common among people of European and African descent.

-• Dry earwax: People with the recessive variant usually have dry, flaky earwax.
-This is most common among people of East Asian descent.
+• Dry earwax is recessive (least common).
+This type is dry, flaky and more likely to be gray or tan.
+It’s most common among people of East Asian descent.

 Function